fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 import * as Overlappedcolumn2d from 'fusioncharts/fusioncharts.overlappedcolumn2d'; //Overlapped Column 2D
 ```

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular '@@open-newtab').

 ## Include Maps via npm